vegawidget/altair/CONTRIBUTING.md

 # Contributing

+## Package scope

-## Scope of this package
+The purpose of this package is to provide you the means:

+- to install the **Altair** Python package.
+- to build Vega-Lite chart-specifications using Altair.
+- to render chart-specifiations into HTML.
+- to communicate your charts.

+There are a lot of "moving parts" in keeping current with a Python package and a set of JavaScript libraries (Vega-Lite, vega-embed, ...).
+Accordingly, I want -- at least initially -- to keep the scope of this package as focused as possible.

-Deals with the Altair Python package, and embedding and rendering the resulting Vega-Lite chart specification.
-I think it is a great and wonderful thing to make a more R-like interface to Vega-Lite; however, I think that we should do that in a different package, perhaps called **altools**.
+That being said, I think it is a great and wonderful thing to make a more R-like interface to Vega-Lite.
+I think that we should do that in a different package, perhaps called **altools**.

 ## Style

+Looking at the present state of this package repository, you may think that this style guide is more aspirational than operational.
+You would not be incorrect in this assessment.

 This package aspires to use the [Tidyverse Style Guide](http://style.tidyverse.org), with some minor modifications.